 Jesus left to prepare a place for us; and while He is away, one of the most amazing gifts He gave to us was each other.
 When we are born again into the family of God, we literally inherit a family of believers to lean on.
 And at the same time, we need to be readily available to be leaned on by our brothers and sisters in the faith.

 I saved this one for last because I believe it to be the most important.

-But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you. – John 14:26 (ESV)
+But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you. – John 14:26

 It’s the Holy Spirit who transforms our hearts and minds.
 He is responsible for teaching us how to live righteously.
 He gives us boldness to share Christ, and He comforts us through difficult times.

 The Holy Spirit reminds us of our hope in Jesus when the world around us seems utterly hopeless.

 Without the Holy Spirit, the other two tools on this list don’t mean as much.
 It’s the Holy Spirit that illuminates God’s Word and makes it alive and active.
 And it’s by the Holy Spirit that we can identify ourselves as children of God and love one another unconditionally as Christ loved us.